yw14218/Sudoku-Validity-Checking/README.md

 # Sudoku-Validity-Checking
-A C++ program that checks the validity of Sudoku
+A C++ program that checks the validity of a nXn Sudoku